Vacuum Forming

 Reprocessed Plastic

-Thermoplastic material derived from industrial plastic scrap from a different processor.
+Thermoplastic material made from industrial plastic scrap generated by another processor.

 Sag